Kanaricc/iron_tank/README.md

 * Input is readed from file.
 * A user-defined checker is used to check if program gives correct output.

-This mode is used when

-* There are many possible correct answers.
-* Output should be checked in real-time.
-* Other situation that normal mode cannot fit.

 Command pattern: